The Best Ways to Learn Web Design: A Simple Guide

 Compact Lessons & More Affordable

 Another great thing about this?
-Compared to the costs of traditional schooling this is a much cheaper alternative.
+Compared to the costs of traditional schooling, this is a much cheaper alternative.
 There are courses online that teach web design for just $25 per month, if you know where to look.

 … But It’s Less Thorough & Less Accepted

-The problem with these online methods for learning is that it is common for these lessons to skip the details, probably to save time and cater to their audience who are usually in a hurry.
+The problem with these online methods for learning is that it is common for these lessons to skip details, probably to save time and cater to their audience who are usually in a hurry.

 Path 3: Tinkering & Experimenting